filipe11402/DDD-ValueObjects/README.md

 ### Context
 Let's imagine a product, and our product will have a `Price`.
-But, our product have a specific currency connected to that `Price` and that same price cannot be less than 10 **currency agnostic** for example.
+But, our product have a specific currency connected to that `Price`.

 Initially, we could design our `Entity` like this